What if God gives you a passion for an entire country?

 Honestly, as a white, Anglo-Saxon family living in the heart of the Midwest, we hadn’t thought about adopting from India.
 But, boy, once we heard this family’s story and saw their daughter, it really tugged on our hearts.

 Kelley: Again, initially, we tried to adopt domestically.
 But the doors just never opened.
 And I tried!
 I was making those calls.
 I was on top of things.
 And the doors just stayed shut.
 Then we met this family and, later, their adoption agency.
 And God started swinging the doors wide open....

 We can tell you now that Grace is exactly the child God chose for us and created for us long ago!

 In 2000, God just walked into Jim and Kelley’s world through an announcement in their church bulletin.
 They knew for certain that they were called to adopt.
 And when they met Ganga Grace, they knew beyond a doubt that she was their daughter.
 But they couldn’t imagine just how far the calling God had given them would stretch.

 Nearly 20 years later, they’re seeing the results of what happens when God just walks in and we say YES! to His surprising invitations....

-Be sure to stay tuned for the rest of Jim and Kelley’s story, learn how the Lord is using their passion for an entire country to lay the groundwork for Insight for Living India, and how He might work through YOUR passion next!
+Read the rest of Jim and Kelley’s story and learn how the Lord is using their passion for an entire country to lay the groundwork for Insight for Living India, and how He might work through YOUR passion next!